openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 the questions are submitted when learners select **Submit**, and the correct answers for all of the questions appear when learners select **Show Answer**.
 By default, learners receive one point for each question they answer correctly.
-For more information about changing the default problem weight and other settings, see :ref:`Problem Settings`.
+For more information about changing the default problem points and other settings, see :ref:`Problem Settings`.

 .. important::